mutantQ/mutantq.github.io/_posts/2025-10-11-information-compression-neural-networks-and-ai-for-science.md

 **How do humans know what they don't know?** Metacognition—awareness of ignorance—seems uniquely human.
 Yet it's crucial for directing curiosity and research.
 Can we instill this in AI?
 Perhaps through explicit uncertainty quantification: teaching models to recognize when their compressions break down, when their basis functions fail to capture observed structure.

+Recent work by Chlon et al. (2024) provides precisely this kind of framework.
+Their analysis reveals that hallucinations in large language models are **predictable compression failures**—occurring when models minimize expected conditional description length but encounter data structures their learned bases cannot adequately represent.
+They show that LLMs are "Bayesian in expectation, not in realization," leading to systematic deviations when permutation-dependent compressions fail.
+Critically, they introduce quantifiable metrics for detecting when a model's information budget is insufficient for reliable decompression.
+This transforms uncertainty from post-hoc error detection to **pre-emptive epistemic honesty**: an AI scientist that recognizes its compression is failing can say "I need more experimental data to build an adequate basis" rather than confabulating plausible-sounding theories.
+This is precisely the metacognitive awareness needed for autonomous scientific discovery—knowing not just what you know, but when your basis functions are inadequate.

 ### Cloning vs. Approximation: The Quantum Distinction

 Here's a crucial distinction: **Quantum computers clone; neural networks approximate.**